Sports Premium Funding

 |Years 1 and 2||

-We are pleased that a high number of children take part in competition, a wonderful preparation for secondary school and out-of-school club participation.
+We are pleased that typically a high number of children take part in competition, a wonderful preparation for secondary school and out-of-school club participation.
 We hope that our efforts give the children the confidence to join clubs and develop a competitive edge.

 Local Competitions Children Participate In: We take teams to every possible event.
 The children love taking part and sometimes they win which makes them and the whole school very proud.
 We regularly send teams to:

 |Mini Sports||Scatterball||Cross Country|